How to get through-Pregnancy, Parenting and a Pandemic•

 Getting 8 hours for the next...oh, let's not go there, it might be a while!

-Find some sheets and covers that make you happy-even if they're not perfectly made.
+Find some sheets and covers that make you happy.
+The easier to "make the bed" the better.

 Sleep deprivation is a legitimate form of torture.
 Your baby deserves a mother who has not been tortured.